jonasrosland/cv/content/home/about.md

 Building out the Community Management Team was instrumental to creating stable and enduring communities around several of the open source projects the Tanzu portfolio is built upon.
 Our community management team evolved from part time work into a critical function, translating an evolving Tanzu strategy into focus areas, frameworks, and actionable work to drive community engagement.
 My team is spread out across 3 continents, supporting global open source projects.

-My team all operate under one guiding principle: Community first.
+My team operates under one guiding principle: Community first.
 We ensure open source project maintainers and anyone involved in the projects are transparent with the community around upcoming changes and decisions, focusing on public feedback, and working together to ensure VMware’s goals align with the community’s.
 By consistently focusing on the community and our brand awareness, we have made VMware’s open source projects not just popular within the cloud native space, but also seen as welcoming for users and contributors across the globe.

 [Our processes around open source guidelines and community health checks are now open sourced and shared with the community.](https://github.com/vmware-tanzu/community-engagement)

 Major accomplishments:

 - Building a diverse team of open source community managers and technical documentation writers, across 3 continents and 8 time zones.
-- Learned, practiced and fine-tuned how to ease the team’s anxiety during change, reorganizations, and shifting priorities.
+- Learning, practicing and fine-tuning how to ease the team’s anxiety during change, reorganizations, and shifting priorities.
 - Leading the community management team across organizational boundaries for [Tanzu Community Edition (TCE)](https://tanzucommunityedition.io/), [Contour](https://projectcontour.io/), [Harbor](https://goharbor.io/), [Pinniped](https://pinniped.dev/), [Velero](https://velero.io/), [Cartographer](https://cartographer.sh/), [Carvel](https://carvel.dev/), and [Paketo](https://paketo.io/) to drive worldwide users, contributors, and maintainers for OSS projects that the Tanzu portfolio is built upon.
 - Leading the technical open source technical documentation team responsible for the delivery of technical documentation for TCE, Harbor, and Velero, and building out a community-driven model of documentation standards that all Tanzu portfolio open source projects can follow to create high quality, user-focused documentation.
 - Act as part of the Tanzu OSS advisors, creating consistency within OSS projects across the Tanzu portfolio.
 By enabling the project teams well in advance before a project becomes publicly open source, we help the teams to be prepared to handle new communication flows with external users and contributors, how to engage with and enable new contributors, and how to evolve the perception of VMware in the open source space.